Therapy Didn't Work for Me Until I Changed This One Thing

 This belief that struggling emotionally or psychologically is indicative of weak faith or resilience still persists quietly for many in our communities.
 That notion keeps countless individuals from seeking assistance.

-When I first sought therapy over two decades ago, it was helpful—albeit restricted.
-There was an absence of Muslim coaches, counselors, or therapists who could address my struggles inclusive of my faith and spirituality in the holistic way I needed.
+When I first sought therapy over two decades ago, it was helpful—but restricted.
+There was an absence of Muslim coaches (or faith-aligned coaches), counselors, or therapists who could address my struggles inclusive of my faith and spirituality in the holistic way I needed.
 Without that connection to my spiritual self, I felt healing was…partial.
 The therapy I had access to was secular-based and the modality was simply through talk therapy.

 I later came to understand that talk therapy alone could not assist me in fully processing certain traumas from my past.
 Because trauma is not simply cognitive—it is physical.
 It is stored in the nervous system as well.
 Around the same time, I encountered pseudo-spiritual ideas like the Law of Attraction, which promised some form of spiritual validation but ultimately lead me to a confounding journey.

 In the past, there were no Muslim scholars who addressed topics like emotional healing in a way that was both meaningful and relevant to my particular struggles — and dare I say to anyone else’s struggles in the community.
-Most teachings focused on the stories of Prophets and how they overcame their struggles and the emphasis was on surrendering to Allah (the Arabic word for ‘God’ used by Arab speaking Muslims, Christians, Jews, and Pagans) and trusting Him alone alongside patience.
-While these concepts are valuable, they did not adequately provide specific tools and skills to process the lived trauma I personally experienced, let alone the plethora of struggles the Muslim community has experienced, which I had been privy to — including verbal, physical, and sexual abuse, neglect, or emotional abandonment, natural disasters, and even fluke accidents that never received specific guidance on how to address them as Muslims.
-Faith and patience — that’s all we got.
-And that’s all we’ve been getting up until now.
+Most teachings focused on the stories of Prophets and how they overcame their struggles and the emphasis was on surrendering to God and trusting Him alone alongside patience.
+While these concepts are valuable, they did not adequately provide specific tools and skills to process the lived trauma I personally experienced, let alone the plethora of struggles other Muslim women were experiencing in the community which I had been privy to — including verbal, physical, and sexual abuse, neglect, or emotional abandonment, natural disasters, and even fluke accidents.
+There was never specific guidance on how to address these issues.
+As Muslim women, the message we received was ‘just have faith and patience’ — that’s all we got.
+And that’s why I had to fill a void of needing spirituality as part of my healing journey as well.

-So with the trauma healing and pseudo-spiritual practices, I thought I was making progress in my healing journey until the pandemic hit – that is when I really hit a wall.
+For a while, with the trauma healing and pseudo-spiritual practices, like Law of Attraction, I thought I was making progress in my healing journey until the pandemic hit – that is when I really hit a wall.
 The pandemic forced me into a dark place that no amount of affirmation or spiritual bypassing could remedy.
 I felt completely lost, once again helpless, disillusioned, and disconnected all over again.

 Unlocking key realizations.